procore-oss/ruby-sdk/README.md

 For applications which want to store access tokens in Redis.
 There's two required options, `redis` which is an instance of a Redis connection, and `key` which is a unique key which will be used to save / retrieve an access token.
-They key will usually be the id of the current user.
+The key will usually be the id of the current user.

 ```ruby
 store = Procore::Auth::Stores::Redis.new(redis: Redis.new, key: current_user.id)